python/devguide/development-tools/clinic.rst

    Getters and setters must be declared as separate functions.
    The *value* parameter for a "setter" is added implicitly by Argument Clinic.

+And then the implementation will work the same as a Python method which is decorated by :py:class:`property`:

 .. code-block:: pycon

    >>> import sys, _io